Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Results and Discussions

 \subsubsection{Marginal Probability}

 Fig.~\ref{fig:marginal_DL} plots the CCDF of SINR (coverage probability) and the CDF of \ac{EMFE} (compliance probability) in downlink for different values of the number of \ac{RIS} elements ($N_{\rm r}$), where the curve of $N_{\rm r}=0$ refers to the network without \acp{RIS}.
 The simulation results closely match the analytical results, which validates Theorems~\ref{theorem:cov} and~\ref{theorem:emf}.
-Moreover, we see that deploying \acp{RIS} significantly improves coverage performance, while slightly degrading compliance performance. {For example, compared with the network without RISs, deploying RISs with $N_{\rm r}=64$ has roughly $40\%$ coverage enhancement at $\gamma=0~\rm dB$ and increases the 95-th percentile of \ac{EMFE} from $0.8~\rm mW/m^2$ to $1~\rm mW/m^2$.} The reason is that in the \ac{RIS}-assisted network when the direct link between the typical user and its serving \ac{BS} is \ac{NLoS}, \acp{RIS} can provide a LoS link with less attenuation than the NLoS link.
+Moreover, we see that deploying \acp{RIS} significantly improves coverage performance, while slightly degrading compliance performance.
+For example, compared with the network without RISs, deploying RISs with $N_{\rm r}=64$ has roughly $30\%$ coverage enhancement at $\gamma=-5~\rm dB$ and increases the 95-th percentile of \ac{EMFE} from $0.8~\rm mW/m^2$ to $1~\rm mW/m^2$.
+This provides a clear answer to \textbf{Q1} from the downlink perspective, indicating that deploying RISs would exacerbate \ac{EMFE}.
+The reason is that in the \ac{RIS}-assisted network, when the direct link between the typical user and its serving \ac{BS} is \ac{NLoS}, \acp{RIS} can provide a LoS link with less attenuation than the NLoS link.
 Moreover, larger $N_{\rm r}$ provides higher \ac{RIS} gain ($G_{\rm r}$) to compensate for the path loss in the cascaded (BS-RIS-user) link.
-This results in the increased received serving signal power and power density, thereby increasing SINR and \ac{EMFE}.
+This results in an increased received serving signal power and power density, thereby improving SINR at the expense of exacerbating \ac{EMFE}.